 Join CLAN New Zealand

-If you answered yes to both questions you are eligible to apply to join the newly-formed NZ branch of CLAN and attend our meetings and social get-togethers.
+If you answered yes to both questions, you are welcome to join other New Zealand Care Leavers who have set up a New Zealand branch of CLAN, and attend our meetings and social get-togethers.

 Due to PayPal Processing costs.
 Online payments include a $1.00 fee.

 As soon as your Online Payment has been made - do not forget to either Post (or Scan & Email) your completed details on a CLAN membership form (including the signed Code of Conduct & Confidentiality Agreement on the reverse).
 Otherwise we will not know where your payment has come from.